 - 5-HTP is a natural amino acid that is produced within our body and is a precursor to serotonin, the mood-boosting hormone.
 An added benefit is that serotonin can be converted to melatonin, our natural sleep cycle hormone.
 I recommend Pure Encapsulations 5-HTP.

-- GABA is our naturally occurring neurotransmitter that is known to produce calmness, as well as reduce tension and anxiety.
+- GABA is our naturally-occurring neurotransmitter that is known to produce calmness, as well as reduce tension and anxiety.
 I recommend Pure Encapsulations GABA.

 Sleep Issue: Sleep issues connected to frequent night wakings, hormonal abnormalities, sugar cravings, imbalanced blood sugar levels, and PCOS.